leosac/js-cardeditor/README.md

 XML import and export is supported as well for compatibility reasons (.dpf files).

 ## Jquery
 Jquery is being used for some specific aspects of this component.
 This is not a best practice as it may conflict with React DOM management.
 Ideally, it will be further removed on a later version.

 # License
 This project has been created by Leosac SAS.
-The source of this library is released under LGPLv3 license.
+The source code of this library is released under LGPLv3 license.